Self-employed income calculator

 • Professional Indemnity Insurance

-This insurance is essential for self-employed professionals who provide advice or services to clients.
+This insurance is generally considered essential for self-employed professionals who provide advice or services to clients.
 It covers legal costs and compensation claims if a client alleges that your work has caused them a financial loss.

 It is worth considering this type of insurance if you're a: